 Artem Pankin is an urban studies undergraduate at Hunter College, CUNY.
 His research is focused on intersections between cities, technologies, sensorium, and materiality with an emphasis on post-socialist cities.
 You can find out more and contact him using artempankin.simple.ink.

 Richard Yudkiss is a second-year MUP student currently interning at the New York City Department of Transportation, within the pedestrian unit.
 His interests include inclusive design, walkability, smart cities, and the reduction of car dependency in urban, suburban, and rural areas.

 Ben Freiman is an MUP student, transportation planner, artist, and musician based in the Lower Hudson Valley.
 His professional work centers on transit accessibility, equitable urban spaces, and design.
 Ben’s creative and academic endeavors often focus on sense of place, spatial idiosyncrasy, and novel technologies.
 Find him on Instagram: @benf.images.

-Christine Leonhardt is an MUP student in her final semester at Hunter College and is currently the Vice President of GUPPA.
+Christine Leonhardt is a recent graduate of the Master of Urban Planning program at Hunter College, and she was Vice President of GUPPA for the past academic year.
 In her work, she focuses on climate justice and gender issues in urban design.